mazilahma/Module3CourseProject/README.md

 # Module3CourseProject
-A project to demonstrate ability to collect, work with, and clean a data set.
+This project is to demonstrate ability to collect, work with, and clean a data set.

-Script

 The script contains a function run.analysis() that performs the actual job:

-    reads train and test data sets and merges them processes the merged data set (extract the relevant variables, adds descriptive activity names, etc.) writes the merged data set to rawdata.csv generates the tidy data set
-    writes the tidy data set to tidydata.csv returns the tidy data set

-If you've a Samsung data available in the current directory, just run:

-source('./run_analysis.R')
-run.analysis() # invoke the actual function

-Otherwise, you can use download.data() function provided in the script.
-The function will download the data archive and extract it.
-After that you can run run.analysis().
-The full code:

-source('./run_analysis.R')
+Test dataset
+• The test datasets is stored in the TEST folder
+• It consists of the subject_test.txt, X_test.txt and y_test.txt files
+• Read all 3 files
+• Label X_test columns according to the features.txt
+• Select only “mean” and “std” features from X_test
+• Label Y_test column as “Activity ID” and “Activity Label”
+• Label Subject_test column as “Subject”
+• Combine all three into one dataset

+Training Dataset
+• The training datasets is stored in the TRAIN folder
+• It consists of the subject_train.txt, X_train.txt and y_train.txt files
+• Read all 3 files
+• Label X_train columns according to the features.txt
+• Select only “mean” and “std” features from X_train
+• Label Y_train column as “Activity ID” and “Activity Label”
+• Label Subject_train column as “Subject”
+• Combine all three into one dataset

+Tidy Dataset
+• Combine the test and train datasets into one
+• Write the output to a file “tidy_data.txt” file with write.table() using row.name=FALSE

-download.data() # download samsung data and unzip it run.analysis() # invoke the actual function
+Firstly, download data (samsung data) from the given URL. run the following command: source('./run_analysis.R') download.data() # download samsung data and unzip it run.analysis() # invoke the actual function

-If you don't want to use download.data(), you should download the samsung data manually, unzip it in the current directory and then run:
+If the data is being downloaded manually, unzip data in the current working directory and run the following command: source('./run_analysis.R') run.analysis() # invoke the actual function

-source('./run_analysis.R')
-run.analysis() # invoke the actual function
+Once data is in the current working directory, just run the following command: source('./run_analysis.R') run.analysis() # invoke the actual function

-Note: In all the examples above, I assume that the script file run_analysis.R resides in the current working directory.
-If it does not, you should provide the correct path to the file to source it.
+Note: Please ensure the script file run_analysis.R resides in the current working directory.
+If it does not, you can use SETWD() command to set your current working directory.